 Discussion

-At present prescribed dangerous fluids under PSR are listed in Schedule 2 and pipelines conveying these substances are classed as major accident hazard pipelines to which the additional duties of PSR apply.
+At present, prescribed dangerous fluids under PSR are listed in Schedule 2 and pipelines conveying these substances are classed as major accident hazard pipelines to which the additional duties of PSR apply.
 HSE have asked if an alternate approach was taken they would be looking at "treating" gasoline as a dangerous fluid, rather than including it within Schedule 2 and for industry to apply the additional duties by self-regulation via a code of practice/guidance developed between HSE & industry.

 The four main aspects of including gasoline as a dangerous substance:-